Primary Navigation Mobile

 Overview

-Over the next few pages we’ll be thoroughly reviewing all aspects of the updated Peugeot e-2008 and rating them in our verdict.
+Over the next few pages we’ll thoroughly review all aspects of the updated Peugeot e-2008.
 Our scores will take into account the driving experience, how pleasant the interior is, the practicality on offer and what it’ll cost you to run.